EB-5 Frequently Asked Questions - EB5Investors.com

 How does EB-5 investment work?

-How do I get my EB-5 money?
+How can I recover my EB-5 investment funds?

 How long does the EB-5 process take?